Common Small Business Claims

 The smaller your business, the bigger the financial impact could be if you’re sued or experience a loss that’s not covered by your insurance policy.
-Business insurance exists to protect business owners from liability and losses which may be incurred in the course of regular business.
+Business insurance exists to ensure business owners are protected from liability and losses which may be incurred in the course of regular business.

 Some common small business claims that can impact your business are: